 Additional information will be published to this page once further information has been confirmed by the UK government.
 A summary of the main features of the loan is available on FindaPhD.com.

 The University continues to be successful in securing funding from the EPSRC.
-The School awards between 7 and 12 studentships a year.
+The Department awards between 7 and 12 studentships a year.
 These fully-funded studentships are available in a range of academic disciplines and provide funding for fees and stipend at the Research Council UK rates.
 Projects will be supervised by an inter-disciplinary team of academic staff.

 The Faculty of Science and Engineering has historically made up to a further 10 PhD studentships (also known as Dean’s Awards) in previous years although this is not normally announced until around February time.